George Elphinstone Dalrymple: 1860 expedition to Cleveland Bay and Port Denison

 In 1860 Dalrymple led a second expedition north, this time by sea.
 He was accompanied by Lieutenant Joseph W. Smith, Robert Phippen Stone and Eugene Fitzalan on the schooner Spitfire.
 They landed on Brampton Island where they encountered some Aboriginal people and soon after traded with two Aboriginal men in a canoe near Hook Island.
 They arrived in Port Denison in September and Stone Island, in Bowen Harbour, was named after R. P. Stone.
 Dalrymple noted that the banks of the Don River near the harbour were lined with Aboriginal camps indicating a "very thickly" inhabited area.

 The expedition then sailed north to Upstart Bay and Cleveland Bay.
+At Cape Cleveland, local Aboriginal people attempted to explain the presence of shipwrecked James Morrill to Dalrymple through signs and gesticulations but Dalrymple interpreted this as hostility and members of his group shot dead one of the Aboriginal men and wounded another.
+Because of this, he did not meet Morrill.

 They landed on the shore near to where the modern city of Townsville now stands and met with a number of Aboriginal people, giving them biscuit and tobacco.
 The Aboriginal people then started to touch and feel all the expedition members, and began "smacking their lips", which Dalrymple interpreted as an indication that they wanted to eat them.
 Another group of Aboriginal people came down, attacking them with a shower of stones and spears.
 Dalrymple and his men "were necessitated" to fired upon them, "repulsing them with loss."
 They landed again near to Cape Pallarenda to obtain surveys from the hilltops but decided to descend to their awaiting dinghies as they noticed residents of three Aboriginal camps below were moving in their direction.
 These people were yelling and dancing "in a very hostile manner" and Dalrymple felt obliged to fire upon them.
 Dalrymple's group then made an "orderly retreat" to the dinghies halting at intervals to fire upon those throwing spears.
 The crew which had remained upon the Spitfire had seen about eight armed Aboriginal men in canoes approaching them from nearby Magnetic Island in an apparent attempt to board the ship.
 They were repulsed by a discharge of the brass gun.

 Dalrymple's party then returned to Port Denison to survey the area further to find a suitable site for a township.
 Dalrymple recommended the northern corner of the port, as it was sheltered and supplied with fresh water from the wells belonging to the resident Indigenous people.
 Also, the country around was open forest and plains with an abundant supply of granite and pine, with easy access from all parts of the interior.
 The occupants of this area attempted to defend themselves from this incursion but were forced to retreat.
 Dalrymple's men then cleared the surrounding scrub and placed sentries.
 They then excavated the wells into a larger repository of fresh water in preparation for the future arrival of colonists.
 This site later became the township of Bowen.